 McKinney-Vento Support for Michigan School District Liaisons

-We understand that as a McKinney-Vento liaison, you likely juggle multiple responsibilities within your district.
-Our mission is to help you become the most effective liaison possible while making your complex job more manageable.
+We understand that as a McKinney-Vento liaison in Michigan, you likely oversee multiple functions within your district.
+From the Lower Peninsula to the Upper Peninsula, our mission is to help you become the most effective liaison possible while making your complex job more manageable.

 The Challenge in Michigan